dantelam7/Dante-lambros-data-port/README.md

-# Data Scientist Salary Modeling (MSIS 642 Project)
+# Data Scientist Salary Modeling

 ## Overview
 This project explores what factors influence a data scientist’s salary using real-world job data.
 I built five regression models in R to understand both salary levels and the probability of earning above the median salary.